-Throughout the year ended 31 July 2018, LTE Group's Remuneration Committee comprised Cllr J Hacking, Cllr S Murphy CBE and Mr P Lanigan, and in attendance was the Company Secretary.
+Throughout the year ended 31 July 2019, LTE Group's Remuneration Committee comprised Cllr J Hacking, Cllr S Murphy CBE and a member of the Audit & Risk Committee ex officio (in each instance being either Mr P Lanigan or Mr M Sugden), and in attendance was the Company Secretary.
 The Committee's responsibilities are to make recommendations to the Board of Governors on the remuneration and benefits of the CEO and other senior post holders.